GuyKabiri/Parallel-Sequence-Alignment/README.md

 ## Solution
-I initially implemented a basic iterative solution.
-It is possible to solve the problem sequentially by iterating over the offsets and the letters for each offset.
-Compare each pair of letters to see if they are equal or if they fall into one of the conservative or semi-conservative groups.
-If a substitution is possible for a given pair, and the result is higher than that for the original pair, then save the results.
-Then, for each offset, the best mutation is provided, and the optimal is returned.
+Initially, a basic iterative solution was implemented.
+By iterating over the offsets and then for each pair of letters in the offset, the problem can be solved sequentially.
+Comparing each pair of letters to determine whether they are equal or fall into one of the conservative or semi-conservative groups, then finding their best substitutions (if possible).
+Hence, save any better substitution found for a pair than the previous one.

 Having written the sequential solution, I realized it would be time-wasting to check whether each pair of letters belongs to a conservative or semi-conservative group several times during the run.
-Although iterations over the groups are non-linear ($O(1) $) (since the number of groups and letters in each group is constant), the groups are given ahead of time, so each evaluation of two letters can be done before the code is run, saving a significant amount of time.
+Despite the fact that iterations over the groups are non-linear ($O(1) $) (since the number of groups and letters in each group is constant), the groups are given ahead of time, so each evaluation of two letters can be done before the program is run, saving significant time.

 Consequently, I created a hashtable of 26 letters and one `-` character (27 X 27).
-This still takes $ O(1) $ to evaluate each pair, but is significantly faster than the prior approach.
+Each pair is still evaluated in $ O(1) $, but this method is much faster than the previous one.
-In addition, `OpenMP` can be useful for filling this hashtable in such a way that every cell is independent of every other cell.
+Additionally, `OpenMP` can be used for filling this hashtable in such a way that every cell is independent of every other cell.
-Here is the hashtable (spaces were used instead of `_`):
+The hashtable (spaces were used instead of `_`) is as follows:

 ```
    A B C D E F G H I J K L M N O P Q R S T U V W X Y Z -